SaraArif6198/Python-for-data-analytics-/README.md

 2. Extract the ZIP file in your local directory.
 3. Open the notebooks in your **Jupyter environment** to run and practice.
 4. Refer to the **PDF notes** alongside each module for guided explanations.

-   ---
-## 🔗 Connect & Feedback If this repository is helpful, feel free to ⭐ it or share your feedback!
-Happy learning & exploring data! 🚀

 ```bash
 git clone https://github.com/SaraArif6198/Python-for-data-analytics-.git